dorukalkan/dorukalkan.github.io/projects/telecom_churn_analysis.md

 #### Executive summary

 Key findings include:
+➡️ High overall churn
-- **High overall churn**: Churn rate is 26.86% among 6,687 customers, indicating that more than one in four customers are canceling their subscriptions.
+Churn rate is 26.86% among 6,687 customers, indicating that more than one in four customers are canceling their subscriptions.

+➡️ Churn drivers
-- **Churn drivers:** Competition and subpar customer service are the leading causes.
+Competition and subpar customer service are the leading causes.

+➡️ Demographic insights
-- **Demographic insights:** Senior citizens are identified as the most likely group to churn.
+Senior citizens are identified as the most likely group to churn.

-- **Plan & data usage patterns:** Detailed investigation indicates that customers with unlimited plans who consume less than 5 GB of data are at higher risk of churn.
+➡️ Plan & data usage patterns
+Detailed investigation indicates that customers with unlimited plans who consume less than 5 GB of data are at higher risk of churn.

+➡️ Actionable recommendations
-- **Actionable recommendations:** The dashboard combines these insights into clear visualizations, and the last section guides potential strategies to reduce churn.
+The dashboard combines these insights into clear visualizations, and the last section guides potential strategies to reduce churn.

 #### Table of contents